vbotka/ansible-collection-freebsd/docs/source/examples/360/example.rst

 Use case
 ^^^^^^^^

-Configure bridges for iocage hosts using the role `vbotka.freebsd.network`_
+Use the role `vbotka.freebsd.network`_ to configure bridges.

 Tree
 ^^^^